LNP Media Group

 LNP Media Group owns and publishes LNP, a daily newspaper based in Lancaster County, Pennsylvania, and LancasterOnline, its online affiliate with monthly readership of over one million.
 LNP traces its roots to The Lancaster Journal, first published in 1794.

 LNP Media Group publishes three other local newspapers in Lancaster County: The Lititz Record Express, The Ephrata Review and The Elizabethtown Advocate.
-Additionally, LNP Media Group owns and publishes three specialty publications: Lancaster Farming, La Voz Lancaster (formerly La Voz Hispana), and Fly After 5 (formerly Fly Magazine).
+Additionally, LNP Media Group owns and publishes two specialty publications: La Voz Lancaster (formerly La Voz Hispana), and Fly After 5 (formerly Fly Magazine).

+LNP Media Group is owned by Steinman Communications, a corporation controlled by descendants of Andrew Jackson Steinman, who purchased the Intelligencer in 1866.
+In April 2023, Steinman Communications announced plans to donate most of LNP Media Group's holdings to Harrisburg public broadcaster WITF.

 Specialty publications

-Lancaster Farming is a farm newspaper for the mid-Atlantic region with paid circulation of over sixty thousand.
 La Voz Lancaster is a bi-monthly publication covering the Hispanic community in Lancaster County.
 Fly After 5 is a bi-monthly newspaper covering Lancaster County nightlife and entertainment.

 Steinman Communications

 LNP Media Group is owned by Steinman Communications, a corporation controlled by descendants of Andrew Jackson Steinman, who purchased the Intelligencer in 1866.
 The holding company owns Intelligencer Printing, one of the oldest commercial printing houses in the United States; Susquehanna Printing, a contract printer and publisher of weekly newspapers; Delmarva Broadcasting Company; real estate investments in Lancaster City; and energy holdings in southern Virginia.

+In April 2023, Steinman Communications announced plans to donate most of LNP Media Group's holdings to Harrisburg public broadcaster WITF.